 The first Pets in the Park day was embraced by the Saskatoon community with a welcome 2,000 visitors and raised almost $14,000.
 That day was a great learning experience for the PIP Committee and a great opportunity for so many people from diverse organizations and businesses to work together.

-The 2014 event saw over 8,000 visitors and raised over $70,000.
+The 2015 event celebrated it’s 10th event, saw over 8,000 visitors and raised over $70,000.
 Pets in the Park is fast joining the ranks of the many popular major summer events held in the City of Saskatoon every year.

 Saskatoon’s Pets in the Park became a fundraising organization and has been registered both as a non-profit corporation with the Saskatchewan Justice Corporations Branch and as a charity with Revenue Canada as of 2008.